openstatusHQ/openstatus/README.md

 ## About OpenStatus

-OpenStatus is open-source status page and alerting system.
+OpenStatus is open-source monitoring system with beautiful status page.
 We are building it publicly for everyone to see our progress.
 We believe great softwares are built this way.

 You can choose to host it yourself or use our hosted version at [openstatus.dev](https://www.openstatus.dev)